 - Technical requirements for an Active Directory integration

 Tulip currently integrates with LDAP via Microsoft’s Active Directory product.
 If your organization uses Active Directory, then you can set up your Tulip instance based on rules from Active Directory.

-This feature is only available on Enterprise Plans.
+This feature is only available on "Professional" and "Enterprise" Plans.

 Tulip User Overview